0330 822 0505

 Deposit size

 The amount of deposit you’re able to put down will have a big impact on the mortgages on offer to you.
 The lower the LTV, the more attractive you become to lenders and the lower interest rates you’ll be able to secure.
-This in turn reduces your monthly repayments and opens up a wider range of products to you.
+This, in turn, reduces your monthly repayments and opens up a wider range of products to you.

 Employment type